Exabyte-io/rewotes/gayverjr/README.md

 - create an account at exabyte.io and use it for the calculation purposes
 - suggested modeling engine: NWCHEM or SIESTA

+# Discussion

+- I decided to implement the package as both a command line script (optimize_basis) and a python package (see examples directory).
+- JSON files seemed like a straightforward way to address the challenge of specifying geometries/data for a set of 10-100 molecules
+- In addition to allowing users to specify a list of basis sets, the package also allows users to choose pre-curated lists of basis sets (double-zeta and triple-zeta).
+- I chose to assume that the user has NWChem installed on their machine and used temporary directories to manage the scratch files.
+The `run_qc.py` file can in principle be modified to work with other engines.
+- The reference data and geometries were obtained from the CCCBDB, and was CCSD/aug-cc-pVQZ unless otherwise specified.